TERMS AND CONDITIONS

-WHEN YOU PLACE AN ORDER USING THIS WEBSITE YOU ARE ENTERING INTO A CONTRACT WITH CYCLR SYSTEMS LIMITED A COMPANY WHOSE REGISTERED OFFICE IS AT COHUB, 1 COMMERCIAL ROAD, EASTBOURNE, EAST SUSSEX (REGISTERED NUMBER 08790783) AND THE FOLLOWING TERMS AND CONDITIONS (THE “TERMS”) SHALL APPLY TO THAT CONTRACT.
+WHEN YOU PLACE AN ORDER USING THIS WEBSITE YOU ARE ENTERING INTO A CONTRACT (“THE AGREEMENT”) WITH CYCLR SYSTEMS LIMITED, A COMPANY WHOSE REGISTERED OFFICE IS AT OFFICE 6-10 SUSSEX INNOVATION CENTRE, 12-16 ADDISCOMBE ROAD, LONDON CR0 0XT (REGISTERED NUMBER 08790783) AND THE FOLLOWING TERMS AND CONDITIONS (THE “TERMS”) SHALL APPLY TO THAT CONTRACT (“THE AGREEMENT”).
 BY PLACING AN ORDER INCORPORATING THESE TERMS, YOU (THE “CUSTOMER”, “YOU/R”) ARE INDICATING THAT YOU HAVE READ, UNDERSTOOD AND ACCEPT THESE TERMS WITH CYCLR SYSTEMS LIMITED, AND THAT YOU AGREE TO BE BOUND BY THEM.

-Cyclr Systems Limited (the “Supplier”, “us”) has developed and provides an application known as Cyclr which allows integrations to be made between other applications and computer systems (the Application).
+- Cyclr Systems Limited (the “Supplier”, “us”) has developed and provides an application known as Cyclr which allows integrations to be made between other applications and computer systems (the Application).
 Commonly this type of application, and the way it is made available to subscribers via the internet, is called “an integration platform as a service” (iPaaS).

 1.1 The definitions and rules of interpretation that apply in this Agreement are set out in clauses 32 and 33.